Coleus: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Researchers assume that coleus could activate adenylate cyclase in other body cells, such as in platelets and cells of the thyroid, pancreas, adrenal glands, or pituitary gland.
+Researchers assume that coleus could activate adenylate cyclase in other cells of the body, such as platelet cells and cells of the thyroid, pancreas, adrenal glands, or pituitary.

 Metabolic